-ACADEMIC HONESTY POLICY: Cheating, which includes: using notes or textbook when not allowed, copying someone else's work, allowing someone else to copy your work, taking credit/handing in someone else's work- including, but not limited to on-line resources and other reference materials-(plagiarism), etc. will result in a grade of zero for the assignment, a 1- hour after school detention (for Gr.
-3-5) or two 1-hour after school detentions (for Gr.
-6-8) and an "N" in citizenship for that class/subject during which the infraction occurs.
+ACADEMIC HONESTY POLICY: Cheating, which includes: using notes or textbook when not allowed, copying someone else's work, allowing someone else to copy your work, taking credit/handing in someone else's work- including, but not limited to on-line resources and other reference materials-(plagiarism), etc. will result in a grade of zero for the assignment and an "N" in citizenship for that class/subject during which the infraction occurs.
 A second offense will result in a "U" in citizenship for that class/subject and further disciplinary actions.